Occasion of sin: Definition

+Proximate or remote

-There are both proximate and remote occasions, where a proximate occasion is one in which men of like calibre for the most part fall into mortal sin, or one in which experience points to the same result from the special weakness of a particular person.
+A proximate occasion is one in which men of like calibre for the most part fall into mortal sin, or one in which experience points to the same result from the special weakness of a particular person.
+A proximate occasion of sin can be in se or per accidens.
+There is a debate between laxists and rigorists as to whether an occasion of sin is one which leads to sin systematically, occasionally or even just potentially.
+Thus, Catholic bishop Jean-Joseph Gaume argued that there is a proximate occasion of sin in "every occasion that leads to sin".
+It remains to casuists to determine some cases where opinions may differ.
+For example, while it is not a general opinion, some traditional Catholic congregations such as the Society of Saint Pius X oppose the presence of television in the household, teaching that it is an occasion of sin.

+The occasion in se is one which leads to sin by its nature, such as gambling or obscenity, while the occasion per accidens is in by which the human weakness of some people in particular may lead to sin, such as military professions, legal professions, binge drinking, and artistic professions.

 The remote occasion lacks these elements.
 All theologians are agreed that there is no obligation to avoid the remote occasions of sin both because this would, practically speaking, be impossible and because they do not involve serious danger of sin.

+Exterior or interior

+An interior occasion is an occasion of sin that is carried inside every soul and which can be a bad habit, an inclination to anger or to pride.
+An exterior occasion of sin is an occasion of sin that comes from worldly temptations related to a certain time and place.

+Necessary or voluntary

 The proximate occasion may be necessary, that is, such as a person cannot abandon or get rid of.
 Whether this impossibility be physical or moral does not matter for the determination of the principles hereinafter to be laid down.
 A proximate occasion may be deemed necessary when it cannot be given up without grave scandal or loss of good name or without notable temporal or spiritual damage.

 It may be voluntary, within the competency of one to remove.
 Moralists distinguish between a proximate occasion which is continuous and one which, whilst it is unquestionably proximate, yet confronts a person only at intervals.
 Someone who is in the presence of a proximate occasion at once voluntary and continuous is bound to remove it.

 In confession, a refusal on the part of a penitent to do so would make it imperative for the confessor to deny absolution.
 It is not always necessary for the confessor to await the actual performance of this duty before giving absolution; he may be content with a sincere promise, which is the minimum to be required.